Types of Wrenches- Useful Guide

 This interesting Hydraulic Press Test (40-ton press) will help you to know.
 (Don't try this at home!)

-Some Common Terms to Classify Wrenches
+Some Common Terms Used to Classify Different Wrenches

-Before going ahead, we would like to introduce you some common terms that are used to classify wrenches into subgroups.
+Before going ahead, we would like to introduce you to some common terms that are used to classify wrenches into subgroups.
 Knowing all these terms will help you to get a better idea about wrenches.

-- Key
+Key

-The term “socket wrench” refers to a single handle attached to a hollow cylinder.
+- The term “socket wrench” refers to a single handle attached to a hollow cylinder.
 In general, the socket is connected to the handle over the head.
 You can turn the head either horizontally or vertically based on handle’s orientation.

-- Spanner
+Spanner

 Is There Any Standard Size For Wrenches?